henrietta-k/adapt-learning-wiki/Adapt-v5.3-→-the-one-with-ES6-to-8-support.md

 ```

 ##### Super
-Previously if we needed to call a parent class function from the child class which has been overridden, we would need a reference to the parent class.
+Previously if we needed to call a parent class function which had been overridden on the child class, we would need a reference to the parent class.
 ```js
 var Class = Backbone.Model.extend({